Sexual Education of the Young Woman: Sex education in the early 20th century

 The book was written during the time now called the Progressive Era, that marked the period between the 1880s and late 1920s.
 The progressive era was a response to the Second Industrial Revolution and the social problems that arose with it.
 Among other things, the progressive era saw changes in the way sex and morality were regarded.
 In the early 1900s the Victorian values were still prominent, regarding sex outside the marriage as immoral and sexual education as leading to moral misconduct.
 However, the flux of immigrants following the industrial revolution led to increased rates of prostitution.
 Additionally, instances of children and adolescence labor were on the rise, allowing the youth to gain information outside their homes, threatening the reliability and morality of the sex-related information.
-These social problems called for changes in sexual education, hence, in 1912 and 1914 the National Education Association proposed the adoption of sex education in schools The topics in the Sexual Education of the Young Women reflect the post-industrial revolution problems.
+These social problems called for changes in sexual education, hence, in 1912 and 1914 the National Education Association proposed the adoption of sex education in schools The topics in the book reflect the post-industrial revolution problems.
 The author dedicated individual chapters to discuss prostitution and the health dangers it poses to the prostitutes and the society.
 Additionally, chapter "the working girl" deals with an issue of children labor and the lack of accessible education.
 The author also acknowledges that every young girl should be provided with sexual education, mirroring the concerns of the National Education Association.
 However, the sexuality of women was still conceived in the Victorian terms, as witnessed in the writings of Guernsey, where woman's sexuality was still regarded as sinful and immoral.
 Similarly, Dr. David H. Keller names the virginity and prudence as the most valuable merits of a young woman.
 The idea that women sexuality is natural and normal finally became widespread with the rise of Sexual Revolution (1960-1980).